top of page

 1. Introduction

 When planning our trip I was concerned that Naxos might be spoiled by tourism.
-Naxos Town was certainly busy in June but we still enjoyed walking around this delightful old town every evening.
+Naxos Town was certainly busy in June but we still enjoyed walking around its delightful old town every evening.
 Naxos is the largest island in the Cyclades and there is very little tourist development in the remainder of the island.

 We visited 4 of the Cyclades islands and Naxos was our favourite as: